yurenianastya/site_blocker/README.md

 A python script, which locally blocks ip you don't want to browse on work

 Major note!
-If you work on linux-based system - those hosts path should work fine But, if you are windows user - make sure to change them in order to make this script work correctly
+If you work on linux-based system - those hosts path should work fine.
+But, if you are windows user - make sure to change them in order to make this script work correctly